hiibolt/niu-metis-documentation/src/chapter_4.md

 # 4. Advanced Metis Usage Techniques
-The first and only advanced technique this book will cover with examples is SSH automation.
+One of the most powerful tricks on Metis is SSH automation.

 This allows a Metis user to automate what would otherwise be:
 * **1** - Logging into Metis over SSH